cosmicrafts/cosmicrafts.com/src/assets/markdown/en/core-features.md

     - Minted as rewards for gameplay.
     - Burned during crafting and high-tier upgrades, ensuring economic balance.

-### Use Case

-A player earns Stardust by completing a weekly mission in the RTS game.
-They use it to upgrade their spaceship NFT, enhancing its stats for better performance.
-Later, they spend additional Stardust to craft a unique item usable in both the RTS and adventure games.

 ![Core Features](spiralbanner.webp)

 ## 7. Spiral

 The Spiral Token is the cornerstone of Cosmicrafts' economy, enabling stakeholder empowerment and seamless in-game transactions.